The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Supernova population syntheses

 \subsubsection{Type IIP/L supernovae}

 Roughly $\sim63\%$ of the \Type IIP/L supernovae in our synthetic population arise from mass gainer ($23\%$) or mergers ($40\%$) in binary systems (Fig.\,\ref{fig:overview_sne_bin_typeb}).
 Overall, these supernovae have ejecta masses of\footnote{All ranges of values provided in this work correspond to the interval between the 5th and 95th percentile of the derived distribution.} $M_\mathrm{ej}=7.5-14.4\Msun$, with a pre-explosion envelope mass of $M_\mathrm{H,env}=2.8-11.3\Msun$ (with half of them focused around $6.3-7.0\Msun$).
-These distributions show higher masses and are broader than those expected from single star evolution (see Appendix\,\ref{appendix:single_star}, $M_\mathrm{ej}=7.6-10.7\Msun$ and $M_\mathrm{H,env}=2.8-7.0\Msun$).
+These distributions show higher masses and are broader than those expected from single star evolution (see Appendix\,\ref{appendix:single_star}, $M_\mathrm{ej}=7.6-10.7\Msun$ and $M_\mathrm{H,env}=2.8-7.0\Msun$). {The absence of more lower-mass envelopes is due to both our definition of \Type IIb progenitors and the fact that RSGs undergoing case C RLOF typically produce partially stripped enveloped (\PI, \citealt{Fang25_RSGs_diversity_Menv}), but are classified here as Type IIn progenitors rather than \Type IIP/L.}

-While the bulk of secondary-star progenitors of \Type IIP/L supernovae have similar ejecta masses to those expected from single-star evolution, they also show a weak high-mass tail from $10.8$ to $24.4\Msun$ (which contribute to about $2\%$ of all \Type IIP/L SNe).
+While the bulk of secondary-star progenitors of \Type IIP/L supernovae have similar ejecta masses to those expected from single-star evolution, they also show a weak high-mass tail from $10.8$ to $24.4\Msun$ (which contribute to about $2\%$ of all \Type IIP/L supernovae).
 This high-mass tail is produced in \Case A systems where secondaries accrete significant amounts of mass (as tides spin them down during mass-transfer) and do not rejuvenate.

 Merger products have $M_\mathrm{ej}=7.1-17.8\Msun$ and $M_\mathrm{H,env}=3.1-13.8\Msun$.
-There are a few low-mass outliers ($M_\mathrm{ej}<7.4\Msun$, making up $\simle 2\%$ of all \Type IIP/L SNe).
+There are a few low-mass outliers ($M_\mathrm{ej}<7.4\Msun$, making up $\simle 2\%$ of all \Type IIP/L supernovae).
 These are the products of those mergers where the preceding phase of mass-transfer shed more mass than the mass the secondary star will contribute to.
-Most remarkable is the massive end of the distribution ($M_\mathrm{ej}>10.8\Msun$, comprising about $14\%$ of all \Type IIP/L SNe).
+Most remarkable is the massive end of the distribution ($M_\mathrm{ej}>10.8\Msun$, comprising about $14\%$ of all \Type IIP/L supernovae).
 This is produced by \Case B mergers, where the addition of the secondary star's mass produces an over-massive envelope.
 Progenitors with such massive hydrogen envelopes are not produced by single stars, and are a robust prediction of our binary models, independent of the adopted merger or explodability criteria.